Tsmith5151/recommendation-systems/README.md

 3.)
 Prepare a user-content matrix (e.g. users x feature) for each table.

 4.)
-Apply TruncatedSVD to reduce the high dimensionaly feature space to a set of lower dimensions that explains 90% of the total variance of the dataset.
+Apply TruncatedSVD to reduce the high dimensionality feature space to a set of lower dimensions that explains 90% of the total variance of the dataset.

 5.)
 Compute pairwise cosine similarity for each table

 6.)
-Ensemble user, assessment, and course_tags tables  into one matrix (n_users x n_users).
+Ensemble user, assessment, and course_tags tables  into one matrix (n_users X n_users).
 - Each table is assigned a weight in order to control which table(s) are more influential when aggregating the three tables.

 7.)
 Rank top 5 most similar users per each unique user id.